giotto-ai/giotto-deep/gdeep/trainer/pipeline_tool/README.md

 ### First step

-The tool requires two main parameters:
+The tool requires some parameters:

 - PyTorch Model: The user must provide a PyTorch model that only uses functions and modules from the PyTorch API.
 In other words, the model should not incorporate custom functions unknown to the PyTorch API.
 However, it is entirely possible to create custom layers using various functions from the PyTorch API.
 - Number of GPUs: If the user does not specify the number of GPUs to use, the tool will automatically detect the available GPUs.
 In this case, the model will be trained using all detected GPUs to optimize performance.
+- Shapes of the input and output: This will be needed to profile [memory usage](#model-splitting).

 To use this tool, you must first perform the following imports in your project: